Miami (FL) vs. Cent. Conn. St. NCAA Football Odds, Plays and Insights | September 25, 2021

 The Miami (FL) Hurricanes (1-2) host the FCS Central Connecticut State Blue Devils on Saturday, September 25, 2021 at Hard Rock Stadium.
-The game does not have a line set.
-The over/under for the outing is set at 54.5.
+The Hurricanes are heavily favored by 46.5 points in the outing.
+The total has been set at 54.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.